mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 Now, what does this all mean for deep learning systems?
 The disk storage can determine how quickly your system boots up, if that's where you have allocated your operating system.
 Additionally, since your datasets for training will always reside on some flavor of disk storage, picking between HDD, SATA 3 SSD, and NVMe SSD can drastically influence how quickly your data can be loaded into RAM (the `dataset = TrickyDataset()` line in our loop above).

 One point that's worth bringing up: you might think that since your datasets might entirely fit in main memory, the choice of disk storage is not as important because any latency this incurs is only a one-time cost.
-That is not entirely true, because in the event that your dataset can not be loaded entirely into RAM (which is often the cast for huge datasets), you will have to process it lazily by continuously reading from disk.
+That is not entirely true, because in the event that your dataset can not be loaded entirely into RAM (which is often the case for huge datasets), you will have to process it lazily by continuously reading from disk.
 In these situations, your choice of disk type is much more significant.

-With all that in mind, when it come to choosing a disk storage option, I decided to go for a 1 TB M.2 NVMe SSD.
+With all that in mind, when it came to choosing a disk storage option, I decided to go for a 1 TB M.2 NVMe SSD.
 This will allow me to load any (potentially large) datasets I use very quickly for model training.

 ### GPU

 And now we get to the main workhorse of any deep learning build: the GPU (or graphical processing unit).

-One thing that's worth mentioning before we dive into GPU details, is that no part of a deep learning train loop strictly requires a GPU.
+Before we dive into GPU details, it's important to remember that no part of a deep learning train loop strictly requires a GPU.
 You can certainly get away with training systems using nothing but a CPU.
 However, the nature of deep learning architectures makes them especially amenable to GPU computation workloads.
 For example by [some benchmarks](https://medium.com/@andriylazorenko/tensorflow-performance-test-cpu-vs-gpu-79fcd39170c), using a GPU can speed up model training times by over 10x as compared to a CPU.
 That's the difference between training a model in a day and 1.5 *weeks* 😳!

 Now that you're hopefully very committed to supplementing your deep learning build with a solid GPU, let's dive deeply into some considerations.
 There are a several things that impact a GPU's performance: the number of tensor cores it has, its memory bandwidth, the amount of GPU memory it has, and whether it has 16-bit capabilities.